 Each year ESOMAR offers young researchers the opportunity to develop innovative research solutions to tackle challenging global issues.

 An international jury of specialists will select 3 finalists from the worldwide submissions.
-These finalists will be given the chance to present their findings to an international audience at the ESOMAR Congress in Istanbul (22 - 25 September).
+These finalists will be given the chance to present their findings to an international audience at the ESOMAR Congress in Nice, France (7-10 September).

 The competition is open at all researchers under the age of 30, and carries an ESOMAR-sponsored prize of €2,500!

 The questions posed are just some ideas on the direction your submission can take.
 Get creative within the scope of the topic and feel free to interpret it.
 Choose one of the broad topics below for your research project:

 Millenials, First Digitals, Generations Y, Me, and Peter Pan.
 Many have tried to put a label on future generations but, in the end, we still aren’t sure who they are and what they want.

 Does the over-personalisation of messages and products and the easy availability of information make them idle and bored?
 The quick answer is no. They seem to long for the unforeseen and the extraordinary, want to break the rules and be surprised.
 Look at Google’s “I’m feeling lucky“ button or the popularity of last minute flights with open destination.